Employee Benefits & Policies Resources

 Plans submitted in the 2016 survey included references to the “Defense of Marriage Act” (ruled unconstitutional in the United States v.
 Windsor in 2013) as well as language that would define a “spouse” as an opposite-sex spouse only.
 Such language is out of step with the current law, post-Windsor, and post-Obergefell, and should be updated to ensure clear access for all legally wed couples, both same and different-sex.

-Have the health insurance contract definition of spouse include same-sex spouses as well as different-sex spouses.
+Have the health insurance contract definition of spouse include same-sex spouses as well as different-sex spouses AND the health insurance contract has the same requirements for same and different-sex spouses..
 “Legally married spouse” (or variations of this) will also count.

 - Geisinger Health System clearly defines "legally married spouse" as an individual of the same or opposite gender.